Apartments in Boston, MA

-Apartments and Houses for rent in Boston, MA
+277 apartments and houses for rent in Boston, MA

-Boston is also one of the United States highest ranked cities in the Global City index as most economically powerful cities, placing at number thirty overall.
-Obviously, education plays a large part in Boston’s economy, yet Boston is also a hub for biotechnology and government jobs make up a large part of Boston’s workforce.
+This is also one of the United States highest ranked cities in the Global City index as most economically powerful cities, placing at number thirty overall.
+Obviously, education plays a large part in the local economy, yet the area is also a hub for biotechnology and government jobs make up a large part of the regional workforce.

-One of Boston’s nicknames is “America’s Walking City” due to Boston’s excellent public transportation and walkability.
-Reviewed as having the fifth highest rate of residents that use public transportation to get to work, living in Boston means that you are going to want to get used to walking.
+One of the city’s nicknames is “America’s Walking City” due to the excellent public transportation and walkability.
+Reviewed as having the fifth highest rate of residents that use public transportation to get to work, living here means that you are going to want to get used to walking.
 This is for the best because it’s a running joke that the streets were designed to move cattle.
-To make commuting even easier, apartment finders will want to look for their next place near a subway or commuter rail station of Boston’s major public transit MBTA that locals call the T.
+To make commuting even easier, apartment finders will want to look for their next place near a subway or commuter rail station of the major public transit MBTA that locals call the T.

-Many move to Boston for academic purposes due to some of the most highly rated and prestigious colleges and universities in the country.
-Two of these, Harvard University and the Massachusetts Institute of Technology, are located in Cambridge, one of the most popular and expensive areas in Boston.
+Many move here for academic purposes due to some of the most highly rated and prestigious colleges and universities in the country.
+Two of these, Harvard University and MIT, are located in Cambridge, one of the most popular and expensive areas in the region.
 With many historical and cultural sites due to the universities coupled with gorgeous, tree-lined neighborhoods, Cambridge has a very unique charm.
 Sometimes referred to as “Square City,” Cambridge is split into many squares such as Kendall Square, Central Square and Harvard Square (where you find a heavy concentration of Harvard students).
-Cambridge is one of the most upscale and expensive areas in Boston due to the intense economic environment and the historic atmosphere of the neighborhoods.
-Also, with new developments and the refurnishing of old apartment buildings, Cambridge is full of luxury apartments for rent.
+Cambridge is one of the most upscale and expensive areas in the area due to the intense economic environment and the historic atmosphere of the neighborhoods.
+Also, with new developments and the refurnishing of old buildings, Cambridge is loaded with luxury apartments for rent.

-Living close to the Charles River that runs alongside central Boston offers residents many outdoor activities.
-With walking and bicycling trails and the waterways to canoe and boat, the Charles River is one of Boston’s unique city amenities and great for those looking for pet-friendly avenues for their companions.
+Living close to the Charles River offers residents many outdoor activities.
+With walking and bicycling trails and the waterways to canoe and boat, the Charles River is one of the city’s unique amenities and great for those looking for pet-friendly avenues for their companions.
 In fact, the Charles Regatta takes place every year in October and attracts around 30,000 spectators to watch some of the world’s best rowers compete.

-While North End is one of the more affordable communities within central Boston, East Boston and Charleston are also good alternatives for those apartment searching for areas with easy commutes to Boston’s city and inexpensive homes for rent.
-East Boston is known for its wide variety of Latin American restaurants and many parks located on the peninsula such as Pier Park and East Boston Memorial Park.
-Meanwhile, some notable characteristics of Charleston include its historically strong Irish-American population, the Boston National Historical Park and its beautiful waterfront.
+While North End is one of the more affordable communities within the area, East Boston and Charleston are also good alternatives for those searching for areas with easy commutes to the city hub and inexpensive house rentals.
+These areas are also known for their wide variety of Latin American restaurants and many parks located on the peninsula such as Pier Park.
+Meanwhile, some notable characteristics of Charleston include its historically strong Irish-American population, the National Historical Park and its beautiful waterfront.

 Those looking for a younger atmosphere should check out Allston and Brighton and the area that lays between them.
-Being right between Boston University and Boston College with easy access to the T, these neighborhoods attract a lot of students.
-Also, tons of living options are available in Allston from studio apartments with all utilities included, houses for rent, townhomes, and more.
+Being right between BU and BC with easy access to the T, these neighborhoods attract a lot of students.
+Also, tons of living options are available in Allston from studio with all utilities included, townhomes, and more.

-Boston experiences all four seasons, though the springs can be on the shorter side.
+The region experiences all four seasons, though the springs can be on the shorter side.
 The winters can be very cold while the summertime can get hot and muggy.
-So, make sure to apartment search for a place with all bills paid to cut down on the heating/cooling bills.
-Also, using an apartment guide will be a good way to weed out the poor and unreliable listings that can be found on craigslist.
+So, make sure to search for a place with all bills paid to cut down on the heating/cooling bills.
+Also, using an apartment guide will be a good way to weed out the poor and unreliable listings that can be found on Craigslist.

 RentLingo is your trusted apartment finder in Boston.
-We hire local experts, such as former property managers and apartment locators in to anonymously tour and consistently rate and review every apartment building that's available for rent in Boston.
-They share their honest and unbiased perspective with you, so you know how every apartment rental ranks in the area.
+We hire local experts, such as former property managers and locators to anonymously tour and consistently rate and review every available place.
+They share their honest and unbiased perspective with you, so you know how every rental ranks in the area.
 Because our experts tour every property, we can offer consistent apartment ratings across every region.
-So unlike Craigslist, you can trust our Boston apartment listings are verified and trustworthy: whether it's a cheap studio or a one bedroom with all utilities paid all the way up to a nice house for rent or a luxury condo.
+So unlike finding a Backpage or Craigslist rental, you can trust these apartments are verified and trustworthy: whether it's a cheap studio or a one bedroom with all utilities paid all the way up to a nice house for rent or a luxury condo.